rustls/rustls/RELEASING.md

    You can run the workflow manually for the to-be-released branch by visiting [the daily-tests workflow](https://github.com/rustls/rustls/actions/workflows/daily-tests.yml) in your browser and selecting "Run workflow".
 3. Update `rustls/Cargo.toml` to set the correct version.
+Then run `cargo update` again in repo root and in `fuzz/` so that lock files pick the new rustls version.
 4. Make a commit with the new version number, something like 'Prepare $VERSION'.
 This should not contain functional changes: just version numbers, and perhaps markdown changes.
 5. Do a dry run: in `rustls/` check `cargo publish --dry-run`.